-Episode 103 of Selling More Homes: The Monday Morning Sales Meeting features a discussion between Jerry and Scott with Dan Leviton to discuss the idea of strategic marketing.
-Dan recently wrote a blog post on the idea and asked why don’t more builders realize they’re in the retail business?
-Maintaining a reputation for good customer service can have long-lasting benefits for builders, yet many don’t place an importance on this idea.
+Episode 103 of Selling More Homes: The Monday Morning Sales Meeting features a discussion between Jerry and Scott with Dan Leviton to discuss the idea of strategic marketing for home builders.
+Dan recently wrote a blog post on the idea and asked why don’t more home builders realize they’re in the retail business?
+Maintaining a reputation and brand for good customer service can have long-lasting benefits for home builders, yet many don’t place an importance on this idea.

 But before they get Dan on the line, Jerry and Scott discuss a webinar they recently enjoyed titled “Think Like A Consumer, Act Like A World-Class Retailer.”
-This webinar points out the importance of trying to understand what customers are looking for when they are researching a business.
-This information is vital to sellers and builders.
+This webinar points out the importance of trying to understand what customers are looking for when they are researching a contractor.
+This information for contractor marketing is vital to sellers and builders.

-So sit back and enjoy this informative discussion on strategic marketing, customer service, and why builders need to keep it all in mind.
+So sit back and enjoy this informative discussion by a Top Home Builder Marketing Agency on strategic marketing, customer service, and why builders need to maintain websites and digital marketing for home builders.

 Contact us for more information.